-Although wool can be a bit more expensive than the alternatives of synthetic fibers, its strength and durability are to be recognized and appreciated.
-The pile of a wool rug is usually very sturdy and insulating.Depending on the construction – wool rugs have been known to last many centuries.
-It is not a fiber that changes dramatically over time – it maintains its natural, amazing attributes year after year.
+Wool’s strength and durability are to be recognized and appreciated when being compared to alternative synthetic fibers.
+The pile of a wool rug is very sturdy and insulating.Depending on the construction, wool rugs have been known to last many centuries.
+It is not a fiber that changes dramatically over time, it maintains its natural, amazing attributes year after year.
 It is used to create all types and styles of rugs, ranging from ultra-contemporary to traditional to seaside cottage.
 In the rug world – wool is the staple fiber.
 Check out the fabulous site for Wools of New Zealand for more information www.woolsnz.com.

 Sisal is a natural plant fiber derived from the “Agave Sisalana” cactus plant – a succulent- that comes largely from Mexico, Brazil & Africa.
 Sisal fibers, which can be up to 3 feet long, are sustainably harvested by hand from the leaves of the cactus plant.
 Sisal is the strongest, most durable natural plant fiber.

-A renewable resource that has boomed in demand with its growing popularity for its natural, clean look.
-Sisal is normally a neural light beige color.
+A renewable resource that has boomed in demand for its natural, clean look.
+Sisal is normally a neutral light beige color.
 It is the same fiber used traditionally to make twine or rope – so its durability and strength should not be questioned.
 One of its natural characteristics is its coarse, sometimes prickly feeling.
 I would not considerate it a soft fiber but the look is organic and inviting.
 It is great for high traffic areas and an economical choice.
 You can expect 3 to 10 years with regular vacuuming – spills should be removed quickly.
 The biggest issue with this type of rug is liquids can penetrate the fiber and leave a stain that is very tricky to remove.

 Hemp is a natural fiber derived from the Cannabis plant that has been used in textiles for thousands of years.
 Most predominantly gown in China, Canada & Australia for industrial use, hemp grows very easily in diverse climates and terrain.
 It has a texture similar to linen and softens with use.
 It has grown in popularity with the green movement and its organic feel transforms the room into a welcoming sanctuary.
-Its easy to dye and the fibers are extremely tough and durable, so hemp rugs are perfect for high-traffic areas.
+It’s easy to dye and the fibers are extremely tough and durable, so hemp rugs are perfect for high-traffic areas.

 Manufactured fibers (or semi-synthetic) use naturally occurring cellulous to make the fiber.
 For example, Viscose is made using raw material: wood pulp – bamboo silk is made using raw material: bamboo.
 After being highly processed, both are considered Rayon, a semi-synthetic.

 Synthetic Fibers are made from polymers through a chemical process.
 They can mimic natural fibers for a lesser price.
 In general, their life expectancy is shorter and they are unable to hold their luster for long periods of time.
-They are non-porous fibers that which helps with stain resistance.
+They are non-porous fibers that helps with stain resistance.
 Synthetic fibers tend to crush easier than natural fibers because they do not have the natural resiliency that many natural fibers do – most notably, wool.

 One of the most commonly used faux silks, viscose is a type of Rayon (also known as “Art Silk”).
-It is considered semi-synthetic because of the use of natural cellulose - wood pulp - its production process.
+It is considered semi-synthetic because of the use of natural cellulose - wood pulp – in its production process.
 Interestingly, the newly popular “bamboo silk” is a type of viscose made from bamboo instead of wood pulp – so bamboo silk is also known as bamboo viscose.